 Allowing randomness and simulating systems via probabilistic programs & Bayesian synthesis.

-The idea is to build Bayesian probabilistic programs that model the data and that play the role of simulators able to simulate the generative story of your sparse data & how your data came to be.
-Each program will try as many possibilities through random variable in the model as it can to try to match the data which gives the posterior distribution as output.
+The idea is to build Bayesian probabilistic programs that model the data and that play the role of simulators able to simulate the generative story of your data & how your data came to be.
+Each program will try as many possibilities through random variable in the model as it can to try to match your sparse data which gives the posterior distribution as output.
 Determinism will also be part of the model when we have pretty good idea of the story that created the data.